-Throughout this manual, you will see references to the "S2" and "S4" frame size hoists.
-If you are unsure about which frame type you have, count the number of rope falls that are supporting the lower block or see section 5-7 rope reeving.
+Throughout this manual, you will see references to the "S2" and "S4" Frame hoists.
+If you are unsure about which frame you have, count the number of rope falls that are supporting the lower block and/or see Section IV, Paragraph 4-2 for a simple gearcase measurement to determine the configuration of your hoist.

 1-2.
-BASIC CONSTRUCTION
+BASIC CONSTRUCTION.

-SHAWBOX World Series hoists consist of a rugged steel frame, made from structural tubing, which houses a lifting drum and serves as the suspension means for the rated hoist load.
+SHAWBOX "World Series" hoists consist of a rugged steel frame which houses a lifting drum and serves as the suspension for carrying the entire hoist load.
 An aluminum gearcase, attached to one end of the drum frame, houses a triple-reduction, helical gear train.
 Applying power to the gearcase is a 2-speed, AC hoisting motor with a 4:1 speed ratio coupled with a 200% torque DC brake.
 High strength wire rope and a covered lower sheave block act as the load carrying means.
 Standard equipment includes a rope guide, a rotary-geared limit switch to limit hook travel in both up and down directions and an overload capacity limit switch.
 A block operated limit switch can be used to limit the upward travel of the lower block.
-An integral trolley, consisting of a 2-speed AC motor and a sealed worm reducer, applies torque to the trolley wheels through a cross-shaft and pinion arrangement, which provides traverse motion to the hoist.
+An integral trolley, consisting of a 2-speed AC motor and a sealed worm reducer, applies torque to the trolley wheels through a cross shaft and pinion arrangement, which provides traverse motion to the hoist.
 A single NEMA 4/12 control enclosure houses both the hoist and trolley electrical system controls.
 A push button control station (purchased separately) for operating the hoist is suspended on a wire strain cable attached to the hoist.